 This is also down to the fact that kit cars are far less likely to depreciate in value when compared to a conventional car.
 In fact, they often tend to increase in value – so this is something worth taking into account.

 Insuring a kit car will more than likely cost a little more than insuring a normal market car, but the extra cost is worth it, given the nature of the vehicle.
-Compare quotes using our free and impartial comparison tool and you can make sure that you’re not paying over the odds to insure your pride and joy - to get started, click the button below.
+Compare car insurance quotes using our free and impartial comparison tool and you can make sure that you’re not paying over the odds to insure your pride and joy - to get started, click the button below.